-  This is why it’s critical that you have an understanding of what “tools you have in the shed” (i.e. what supplements or medications you have available to you), so that you can not only keep your dog comfortable but also keep them moving and functional till the end.
+This is why you must have an understanding of what “tools you have in the shed” (i.e. what supplements or medications you have available to you), so that you can not only keep your dog comfortable but also keep them moving and functional till the end.

 Ask for a Dog Pain Trial